Taking money from your pension plan soon? Here's what to think about

 When it comes to any savings, if you come across any ‘too-good-to-be-true’ investment opportunities, they are very likely to be a scam.

 Always check with the Financial Conduct Authority (FCA) to see if a company or individual is authorised to provide investments and be very wary of high-pressure sales tactics and unregulated ‘opportunities’ – such as diamonds, land, forests, and real estate, particularly overseas.
 You aren’t protected by the FCA as many people have found out to their cost.
-MoneyHelper also has guidance on the types of scam to look out for.
+MoneyHelper can also help with guidance.

 3. Consider your legacy: Your Will and your pension savings